bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 ### Algo

 Now let's talk about the algo.
 Quick reminder to for loops - in every iteration, if some condition is satisfied then it executes the body and then increments some variable.
 So, how does for loop handle continue and break?
  It has a internal variable called `labelset` - which contains the list of labels for this for loop.
-Now, after for loop executes the body - it looks at its completion record and decides whether to continue with the rest of the loop.
+So, what happens when for loop executes the body?
+The body runs each statement one-by-one and if any of the statements return *abrupt completion* it looks at its completion record and decides whether to continue with the rest of the loop.

 * If completion record is `normal` or `continue`, then continue as is.
 * If completion record is `throw`, then stop and return same record.